L’Amour au théâtre français

 Paris, collection of Henri de Rosnel (d.
 1739, textile merchant and échevin de Paris).
 His ownership is acknowledged in the caption of Cochin’s print: “du Cabinet de M.r de Rosnel.”
 It is also cited in the announcement of the print in the Mercure de France: “du Cabinet de M. de Rosnel.”
 The picture passed to his wife, Marie Thérèse Marsollier (d.
 1752).

-Berlin, collection of Frederick the Great.
+Berlin, collection of Frederick II [Frederick the Great] (1712-1786; king of Prussia).
 It was acquired in Paris between 1763 and 1766, and was recorded in the Österreich plan of 1766 for the hanging of the pictures in the royal collection.
 It was transferred to the Sans-Souci Palace in Potsdam in 1769 and remained there until 1830 when it was moved to the Royal Prussian Museum in Berlin.

 Paris, Musée Carnavalet, Le Théâtre à Paris (1929), cat.
 76 (as by Watteau, L’Amour au théâtre français, lent by Berlin, Kaiser Friedrich Museum).